warpem/warp/docs/user_guide/warptools/quick_start_warptools_tilt_series.md

 This yields a 6.4Å map in our hands.

 !!! tip
-the `--perdevice_refine` option can be used to run multiple worker processes per GPU
+    `--perdevice_refine` can be used to run multiple worker processes per GPU

 #### First Refinement